YosaiProject/yosai/doc/docs/authentication.md

         # insert here
 ```

-As you can see, authentication entails a single method call: ``current_user.login(authc_token)``.
+As you can see, authentication entails a single method call: ``subject.login(authc_token)``.
 The Subject API requires a single method call to authenticate, regardless of the underlying authentication strategy chosen.

-Notice that `remember_me` is activated in the authentication token.
-Yosai features
-native 'remember me' support.
-'Remember Me' is a popular feature where users are
-remembered when they return to an application.
-Remembering your users offers a
-more convenient user experience for them, although it does come at a cost in
-security.

 ### Cryptographic Hashing of Passwords

-For password-based authentication, Yosai uses the Passlib library for
+For password-based authentication, Yosai uses the Passlib library for cryptographic
-cryptographic hashing and password verification.
+hashing and password verification.

 The default hashing scheme chosen for Yosai is *bcrypt_sha256*.
 As per Passlib
 documentation [1], the *bcrypt_sha256* algorithm works as follows: